uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

    scope - directly in a place when it is created.

-5. The :code:`pull()` method shall avoid data copy and conversion when it is possible to use memory directly from the table.
+5. The :code:`pull()` method shall avoid data copy and conversion when it is possible to return the pointer to the memory block in the table - in cases such as the :capterm:`data format` of the data within the table and :capterm:`data format` for the access are the same.
+For example, to use the memory of ``homogen_table`` from :txtref:`row_accessor` when the data type to access is similar to the type of the data within the table.

 .. _accessor_types: